Hearty Italian Minestrone Soup

 Pasta – I like to use small shells or ditalini but you can use your favorite.

-Spices – Italian seasoning
+Spices – Italian seasoning, salt, and pepper.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!

-How to make Italian Minestrone from scratch
+How to Make Italian Minestrone from Scratch

 First: Cook the pasta to al dente, drain, and set aside.